twotwentyseven/handbook/orgchart.md

 # Who Does What?

 We're a small team and that makes it quite easy to figure out who does what.
 It also means that some people wear quite a few hats.
-As we grow, we have plans to unpicking some of these roles but for now, this should help serve as a guide for who generally is responsible for what at the leadership level.
+As we grow, we have plans to unpick some of these roles but for now, this should help serve as a guide for who generally is responsible for what at the leadership level.

 ## Nathan, founder and technical director

 Hope you know by now but Nathan got the show on the road and founded twotwentyseven round about 2010.
-He's the one who sets the tone and cool vibe that we've become known for and is the big reason that we're always so passionate about solving problems.
+He's the one who sets the tone and cool vibe that we've become known for and is the big reason that we're so passionate about solving problems.

 He's chiefly responsible for:
 * Strategic direction of the company
-* All legal/HR matters for the organisation
+* All legal/HR matters for the company
 * Pay and pensions
 * Setting targets for revenue and growth
 * Evaluating performance across the leadership team